Includes a collection of 19th century African American newspapers

 Historical newspapers from North, South and Central America.
 Dates of coverage vary and some papers will be incomplete.

-Full page reproductions of newspapers from North, South and Central America including; Argentina, Belize, Bolivia Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Guyana, Haiti, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Trinidad and Tobago, and Venezuela.
-Dates of coverage vary by country and some papers will be incomplete.
+Scanned page images of historical newspapers from North, South and Central America including; Argentina, Belize, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru and Venezuela.
+Dates of coverage vary by country, and some papers will be incomplete.
 The entire database may be searched at once, or papers can be browsed by country, publication date, language or newspaper title.
-Includes Series 1 & 2 combined.